cambragol/advent-of-the-trinity/about.md

                 New Magic System
             </figcaption>
             <p>
                 Join in the esoteric realms of magical discovery.
-Dig deep into the lore of the land, and the wisdom of sages, and discover the secret of a new form of magic.
-But beware, as there can be a price to paid for those who delve too deep into matters beyond their ken.
+Dig deep into the lore of the land, the wisdom of sages, and discover the secret of a new form of magic.
+But beware, as there can be a price to be paid for those who delve too deep into matters beyond their ken.
             </p>
         </figure>
     </div>